qkramos2/qkramos2/README.md

 # 🧑🏽‍🎓 Quentin Ramos II

 Hello!
-My name is Quentin and I am currently a CMPE Graduate Student at Rochester Institute of Technology (RIT 2025) based in Rochester, New York.
+My name is Quentin and I am currently a CMPE Graduate Student at Rochester Institute of Technology (RIT 2025).

 ### 🌱 About Me

-- 📚 I'm passionate about Hardware Security!
+- 📚 Passions: Hardware Security and Embedded Programming
-- 🌐 Exploring new technologies and eager to learn!
+- 🌐 Currently learning: TinyML (Machine Learning on microcontrollers)

 ### 🎓 Education